Where to eat, stay and play in Bermuda

 Trite, but true, there is something for everyone as far as Bermuda accommodations are concerned.

+Bermuda's most luxurious resort is Rosewood Bermuda, which recently unveiled a comprehensive $25 million renovation.

+The 92 rooms and suites have all been redesigned to evoke a residential feel, and the property also has its own private pink sand beach, Bermuda's largest.
+The new Conservatory Bar and Lounge overlooks Castle Bay, and the revamped spa is a haven for relaxation.
+With tennis, golf and a children's program, there isn't a more chic and dynamic option on the island.

 The Hamilton Princess & Beach Club is the island's grande dame, situated near the harbor.
-This pink palace recently underwent a $100 million renovation, and rivals most contemporary art museums with its owners' estimated half a billion dollar collection, including a mammoth outdoor Kaws sculpture facing the harbor, works by Andy Warhol, Damien Hirst and Alexander Calder.
+This pink palace is one of the biggest hotels and has the benefit of being in a town where revelers walk and dance on the streets.
+Its interior rivals most contemporary art museums with its owners' estimated half a billion dollar collection, including a mammoth outdoor Kaws sculpture facing the harbor, works by Andy Warhol, Damien Hirst and Alexander Calder.

 A half-hourly shuttle takes guests to their beach club, about 20 minutes from the property.

 Grotto Bay Beach Resort and Spa is another solid option, the island's only all-inclusive.
 And whether or not you stay, book a massage in their spa, in a cave that's about 500,000 years old.
 The newest property is The Loren at Pink Beach, which has a more modern feel and some of the best seasonal dining on the island.
 In Southampton Parish, all of the homey rooms at The Reefs Resort and Club face the Atlantic ocean, and Elbow Beach balances a family-friendly atmosphere with bustling nightlife -- it's got a Dirty Dancing-esque feel, but with a private beach.
-And if you have the means, the Rosewood at Tucker's Point does luxury like nobody's business, and its beach club is hands down the most posh experience on the island (and not just because they have cubbies to store your shoes so they don't get all sandy).

 Travel tips